rfsheffer/PoolRooms/README.md

 # Pool Rooms Dungeon for Lethal Company
-A Work-in-progress mod for Lethal Company featuring a dungeon layout all about the classic swimming pool asthetic.
+A Work-in-progress mod for Lethal Company featuring a interior layout all about the classic swimming pool asthetic.

 ## Features / Supports
 - 13+ Different room variations